influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 ## Overview

-Starting in version 1.5, the InfluxDB `backup` utility provides:
+Starting in version 1.5, the InfluxDB `backup` utility, for use with InfluxDB OSS and InfluxDB Enterprise, provides:

 * Option to run backup and restore functions on an online, or live, database.
 * Backup and restore functions for single or multiple databases, along with optional filtering based on data point timestamps.